 - Understanding of audit.

-- Experience of and skill in staff supervision and development.
+- Experience of staff supervision and development.

 - Ability to remain calm and act in a professional manner at all times.